-Children are enrolled based on Head Start eligibility priorities.
-Priority is given to low-income families, and those families who have children with disabilities, in foster care, are homeless (based on the Vento-McKinney Act) or have other difficult circumstances.
-Children are enrolled on an ongoing basis each program year without regard to race, color, creed, national origin, sex, religious beliefs, political affiliation, or disability.
+Children are enrolled based on Federal HS/EHS and California Department of Education (CDE) eligibility priorities.
+VOALA gives priority to low-income families and those families who have children with disabilities, in foster care, are homeless (based on the McKinney-Vento Homeless Assistance Act) or have other difficult circumstances.
+VOALA enrolls children on an ongoing basis each program year without regard to race, color, creed, national origin, sex, religious beliefs, political affiliation, or disability.
 Spaces are limited based on class capacity.